 COVID-19 Accelerates Demand for Online Pet Products, Services

-With consumers facing lockdown restrictions in the US due to COVID-19, shoppers are now moving to online pet retailers to meet their needs than ever before.
+With consumers facing lockdown restrictions in the US due to COVID-19, shoppers are now moving to online pet retailers to meet their needs more than ever before.
 For example, pet food ecommerce sales surged 77% in March 2020 YoY, according to a report by Nielsen.

 “In just one month, from February to March 2020, online pet food sales jumped US$281 million, more than 51%.
 Subscription purchases of pet food also increased 28% from February to March,” says Debbie Phillips Donaldson of PetFoodIndustry.com.